FREQUENTLY ASKED QUESTIONS (FAQs)

 When the GMI Home Office sets your monthly budget, this will include items such as a monthly stipend, funds for retirement, health insurance, ministry funds, rent, education costs for your children, taxes, and funds set aside for your periodic home assignment.
 This monthly budget is what you will raise as you write letters, visit churches, and meet with folks to share your burden to serve as a missionary.

 What is the role of my home church?

 It is a privilege and a blessing for a church to send one of its own as a missionary.
-It generates excite–ment about missions and helps the church understand how it can have a global impact.
-At the sametime, becoming a sending church might be relatively uncharted waters for a church which is new at this.We have produced THIS document to give your church a better idea of the ways it can get behind you as your sending church.
+It generates excitement about missions and helps the church understand how it can have a global impact.
+At the same time, becoming a sending church might be relatively uncharted waters for a church which has never done this before..We have produced THIS document to give your church a better idea of the ways it can get behind you as your sending church.

 What about health care?

 Part of your monthly support budget includes a line item for health insurance.
 All health care procured overseas is covered 100%!
 Any health care provided in the States is subject to a deductible.

 Where can I serve?
 Would GMI assign me to a country or do I decide where I’d like to serve?

 Ultimately, the decision of where you would serve is up to the GMI Board.
 However, we want to know where you want to serve and where the Lord has burdened you.
 Many potential missionary candidates come to us with an idea of where they would like to serve.
 Others would like our recommendation.
 The bottom line is that we want to work with you in order to determine where the best place for you and your family would be to serve taking all factors into consideration.
 You can also take a look at GMI’s missionary needs around the world by clicking HERE.